DIY Home Repair: How to Patch Breaks in a Basement Wall

 by Guest on Apr 12, 2011

-Important factor of beginning patching breaks in a basement wall project is watch over the area that needs patching for a couple of months.
+An important factor of beginning patching breaks in a basement wall project is watching over the area that needs patching for a couple of months.
 Although most cracks in cement walls are the result of normal settling, they could be a sign of major structural problems.
-If the problem area does not stabilize, but continues to get worse, seek the services of a building contractor, or repairing building contractor.
+If the problem area does not stabilize but continues to get worse, seek the services of a building contractor, or repairing building contractor.

 Assess Your Basement Concrete Wall

 If the damaged area is leaking, fill it with quick-hardening plugging cement, or concrete epoxy.
 When mixing cement for dry patch spots, make a mortar using one part cement with two parts sand.
 Add water slowly, just enough to make a dough consistency; stir well.